newageoflight/gsse-anki/primer.md

 ### Prioritising and handling resources
 - In line with S20, start with the simplest.
 We've currently agreed on the following order:
     - Anatomy
-        1. Video lecture resources e.g. Acland's, Instant Anatomy Lectures
-        2. If possible, McLast's (just to get an understanding/because it's easier)
-        3. Last's and Instant Anatomy (try to combine/reconcile)
+        1. Last's and Instant Anatomy (try to combine/reconcile).
+Use the other resources more as understanding guides.
     - Physiology
         1. Julie Mundy's slides
         2. Anything closer to BRS Physiology than Ganong's (in terms of style)